-Mr. Blair said when he looked at subsection b in Section 5.1.4.8 it says number of bed and breakfast uses, any parcel may up to 2 bed and breakfast uses.
+Mr. Blair said when he looked at subsection b in Section 5.1.4.8 it says number of bed and breakfast uses; any parcel may have up to two bed and breakfast uses.

 Ms. Echols pointed out that means ten rooms, and Mr. Blair replied that was right, but only two uses, and so this idea of you could have one house and nine separate cottages in the rear.